 More Cookie Recipes To Try

 After school, on Sunday night, or in the kids’ lunches on a random day, there are so many great times to add the flavor and comfort of a homemade cookie to your day.
 Here are a few more great cookie recipes to try.

 How To Make Cinnamon Sugar Cookies

 - Cookie Sheet Pan

 - In a stand mixer with a paddle attachment, beat butter and sugar together until the mixture is soft and fluffy.
 Add eggs and beat again until smooth.

 - Add the rest of the ingredients and mix until fully incorporated.
 Chill dough for 1 to 2 hours.

 - Bake at 375 for 10 minutes.
-Sprinkle with cinnamon-sugar while still hot, if desired.
+Sprinkle with cinnamon sugar while still hot, if desired.
 Lightly press down the top of each cookie with a spoon.

 - Let cool on the pan for 10 minutes and then transfer to a wire rack to cool completely.
 Enjoy!

-Did you try this recipe?
+Love this recipe?